dojo/framework/src/widget-core/README.md

 #### Get animation info

-The `WebAnimation` meta provides a `get` function that can be used to retrieve information about an animation via it's `id`.
+The `WebAnimation` meta provides a `get` function that can be used to retrieve information about an animation via its `id`.
 This info contains the currentTime, playState, playbackRate and startTime of the animation.
 If no animation is found or the animation has been cleared this will return undefined.

 ```ts